 Figure~\ref{fig:exp1profit} compares both the expected value of the discounted total loss prevented by the self-mitigation measure and the expected value of the discounted profit of the insurer measured by the quantity $\overline{Z}_{\Ti\Tn\Ts}-\overline{Z}_{\Tc\Tp}$ (defined in Section~\ref{ssec:pricing}) in the two policies.
+As we have discussed in Section~\ref{ssec:pricing}, the quantity $\overline{Z}_{\Ti\Tn\Ts}-\overline{Z}_{\Tc\Tp}$ is always non-positive and its value will be 0 when the insurance policy is not purchased.
+Moreover, recall from the discussion in Section~\ref{ssec:pricing} that equating $\overline{Z}_{\Ti\Tn\Ts}-\overline{Z}_{\Tc\Tp}$ with the insurer's expected profit incurs a number of practical concerns.
 The left panel of Figure~\ref{fig:exp1profit} shows the case without Bonus-Malus.
 In that case, when $p^{\CB\CM}_{\text{base}}\le4.410$, the insured will always purchase the cyber risk insurance policy but will only adopt the self-mitigation measure in the final policy year.
 Hence, the discounted total expected loss prevented stays at $0.505$, while the discounted expected profit of the insurer increases as the base premium increases.
 When $p^{\CB\CM}_{\text{base}}\ge4.415$, the insured will not purchase the insurance policy but will always adopt the self-mitigation measure.
-As a result, the discounted total expected loss prevented will be $17.183$ but the insurer will earn no profit.
+As a result, the discounted total expected loss prevented will be $17.183$ but the value of $\overline{Z}_{\Ti\Tn\Ts}-\overline{Z}_{\Tc\Tp}$ will be equal to~0 since the insurance policy is never purchased.
 The most the insurer can gain before losing the insured is $-10.510$, when the base premium is set to $4.410$.
 In contrast, in the case with the Bonus-Malus system, as shown in the right panel of Figure~\ref{fig:exp1profit}, the insurer can gain a discounted expected profit of at most $-0.860$ while always retaining the insured (i.e., the insured will never withdraw from the contract), when the base premium is set to $4.930$.
 The insurer can gain a discounted expected profit of at most $-0.006$ before losing the insured, when the base premium is set to $5.050$.
 With both of these base premiums, the insured will always adopt the self-mitigation measure, resulting in a discounted total expected loss prevention of~$17.183$.